-6. 4-H Age Qualifications.
+2. 4-H Age Qualifications.

 - a.
 Junior exhibitors are ages 9-13 as of September 30 of the show year. - b.
 Senior exhibitors are ages 14-18 as of September 30 of the show year, with some 19 year olds being eligible.
-Virginia 4-H membership terminates December 31 of the calendar year the member has his/her 19th birthday. - c.
-Unit selection chairperson and Extension agents will verify all ages by inspecting birth certificates before approving entry. - 7.
-Eligibility/Declaration Form.
-Exhibitors must have completed the eligibility/declaration form for their project animal(s) through their own login account at v2.4honline.com no later than July 1 of the current horse show year.
-Youth may declare more than one horse but the horse selected for the state show must have this form filed online by July 1.

-8. County/Districts may have extra qualifications above and beyond the ones listed in this rulebook.
-Please check with your county/district for specific requirements.

-Senior Military Exemption - This exemption allows qualifying seniors to enter the State Show without attending a qualifying event for the year.
+Virginia 4-H membership terminates December 31 of the calendar year the member has his/her 19th birthday. - 3.
+Eligibility/Declaration: Members MUST complete the online declaration for their project animal(s) through their account at v2.4honline.com no later than July 1 of the current horse show year.
+Youth should declare ANY horse that they MAY show at the State Horse Show no later than July 1. - 4.
+Must submit an up to date Virginia Horse Project: Horse Management Record Book [publication 4H694P (junior)] or 4H837P (senior)].
+This will be verified by the club leader and/or Unit VCE Agent at the time of entry for the State 4-H Horse Show or other unit-approved time. - 5.
+Members must have passed levels 1 & 2 of the Horsemanship Skills if they have not previously shown at the State 4-H Horse Show.
+This is member specific, and members do not have to re-test if they obtain a new project animal.
+More information here: https://ext.vt.edu/4h-youth/horse/events/horsemanship-skills.html - 6.
+Exhibitors must participate in a unit, district, or state level 4-H event other than the District Qualifying Show in the same 4-H year. - 7.
+Must qualify at a horse show or clinic by exhibiting any horse you MAY wish to show at the State 4-H Horse Show in a class at a horse show without removal, disqualification, or excusal during the current 4-H program year.
+Youth may utilize District Horse Council approved qualifying shows or clinics, as well as Outside Qualifying Shows. - a.
 A senior 4-H member, 18 years or older, who will be going into active military duty or basic training, such that the 4-Her is unable to attend an official qualifying event will be allowed to enter the state show.
-Contact the show manager for details.

-Insurance - Exhibitors must have an accident-medical insurance policy.
-The policy number and name should be listed on the Health History form.
+Contact the show manager for details. - 8.
+Exhibitors must have an accident-medical insurance policy.
+The policy number and name should be listed on the Health History Form.
 The show will not provide insurance.

+Exhibitor and Project Animal Guidelines